dieegomr/dieegomr/README.md

 <h1 align="center">Hi 👋, I'm Diego</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dieegomr&label=Profile%20views&color=0e75b6&style=flat" alt="dieegomr" /> </p>

+<p> I am currently focused on a career transition to software development.
+I recently finished the Bootcamp Spread Fullstack Developer where it was possible to learn a little more about HTML, CSS, JavaScript, ReactJS, MySQL and NodeJS.
+After this bootcamp I realized the need and importance of mastering the JavaScript language and I am currently participating in a course focused on this language. </p>

 - 🌱 I’m currently learning **JavaScript**

 - 📫 How to reach me **dmendes.rocha@gmail.com**